Theeys/real-coded-genetic-algorithm/README.md

 The purpose of this code is to show how real-coded genetic algorithms can be implemented in R from scratch.
 The code provides two selection methods, four crossover methods, and two mutations.

+Available scripts:
+- GA.test.R for running the real-coded Genetic Algorithm
+- glowworm.test.R for the Glowworm Swarm Optimization
+- pso.test.R for the Particle Swarm Optimization
+- compare_algorithms.R to quickly compare these algorithms on the Rosenbrock benchmark

 This repository now also includes a simple implementation of the **Glowworm Swarm Optimization** algorithm in `glowworm.R` for multimodal optimization tasks.

 It now also provides a basic implementation of the **Particle Swarm Optimization** algorithm in `pso.R` for continuous optimization problems.